istio/istio.io/content/docs/examples/multicluster/gateways/index.md

 ## Version-aware routing to remote services

-If the remote service has multiple versions, you can add one or more labels to the service entry endpoint.
+If the remote service has multiple versions, you can add labels to the service entry endpoints.
 For example:

 {{< text bash >}}